timmoorhouse/mega65-forth/README.md

     - [ ] `RESTORE-INPUT`
     - [ ] `SOURCE`
   - [ ] `UNUSED` possibly? would need access to DAREA
-- Making `SAVESYSTEM` output deterministic? (it might not make sense to do this)
-  - [ ] What to do about inline DMA lists?
 - Tests
   - [ ] [Test suite](https://github.com/gerryjackson/forth2012-test-suite)
   - [ ] Some reasonable way of capturing test results.